 “I encourage clients all of the time to take holidays and use that opportunity to assess how they are progressing as a person, family member, friend, worker etc. I even suggest they journal their thoughts plans and goals so that they've got a record of the wonderful epiphanies they have on holidays.”

 Experiencing different places and cultures also expands your worldview.
 Seeing how other people live can make you more compassionate and empathetic.
-Sometimes, it hits you right in the ribcage with a reminder of how lucky you are.
+Sometimes, it can hit you right in the ribcage with a reminder of how lucky you are.

 Then there’s the magic that happens when you allow yourself to be awed by all the astounding natural beauty that exists on this planet.
 As French writer Gustave Flaubert once said, “Travel makes one modest.
 You see what a tiny place you occupy in the world.”

-Choosing an adventurous spirit forces you to be braver, more resourceful and resilient.
+Choosing to be adventurous forces you to be braver, more resourceful and resilient.
 You have to embrace the unexpected and navigate unfamiliar places, sometimes with cultural and language barriers.
 Things go wrong, but you figure it out.
 The more you challenge yourself, the easier it becomes to do it next time.
 And that’s how you stretch your comfort zone wider and wider.

 “We are designed to thrive and in order to do that, growth is necessary.
 It's very hard to grow if you don't step outside your comfort zone now and again.
 The key here is to take all of the learning opportunities that you've gained while away back home with you so that you can incorporate them into your daily living.”